binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 And the more specific `SanitisationWcfException`:

-{title="Common.WcfHelpers.ErrorHandling.Exceptions.SanitisationWcfException", linenos=on, lang=C#}
+{title="Common.WcfHelpers.ErrorHandling.Exceptions.SanitisationWcfException", linenos=off, lang=C#}
     using System;
     using System.Configuration;

     namespace Common.WcfHelpers.ErrorHandling.Exceptions {
        /// <summary>
-       /// Exception class that is used when the user input sanitisation fails, and the user needs to be informed.
+       /// Exception class that is used when the user input sanitisation fails,
+       /// and the user needs to be informed.
        /// </summary>
        public class SanitisationWcfException : WcfException {
-          private const string _defaultMessageForClient = "Answers were NOT saved.
+          private const string _defaultMessageForClient =
+	     "Answers were NOT saved.
 User input validation was unsuccessful.";
           public string UnsanitisedAnswer { get; private set; }

           /// <summary>
-          /// In order to set the message for the client, set it here, or via the property directly in order to over ride default value.
+          /// In order to set the message for the client, set it here,
+	  /// or via the property directly in order to over ride default value.
           /// </summary>
+          /// <param name="message">
-          /// <param name="message">The message to be assigned to the Exception's Message.</param>
+	  /// The message to be assigned to the Exception's Message.
+	  /// </param>
+          /// <param name="innerException">
-          /// <param name="innerException">The Exception to be assigned to the base class instance's inner exception.
-This parameter is optional.</param>
+	  /// The Exception to be assigned to the base class instance's inner exception.
+	  /// This parameter is optional.
+	  /// </param>
+          /// <param name="messageForClient">
-          /// <param name="messageForClient">The client friendly message.
-This parameter is optional, but should be set.</param>
+	  /// The client friendly message.
+This parameter is optional, but should be set.
+	  /// </param>
+          /// <param name="unsanitisedAnswer">
-          /// <param name="unsanitisedAnswer">The user input string before service side sanitisatioin is performed.</param>
+	  /// The user input string before service side sanitisatioin is performed.
+	  /// </param>
           public SanitisationWcfException (
              string message,
              Exception innerException = null,